 - Heart rhythm problems

 Take these actions immediately while waiting for medical help:

 - Turn off the source of electricity, if possible.
-If not, move the source away from you and the person, using a dry, nonconducting object made of cardboard, plastic or wood.
+If not, use a dry, nonconducting object made of cardboard, plastic or wood to move the source away from you and the injured person.

 - Begin CPR if the person shows no signs of circulation, such as breathing, coughing or movement.

 - Try to prevent the injured person from becoming chilled.